 Purchase Flood Insurance, Even if You Don’t Flood

 Not having flood insurance in Houston can prove to be a costly mistake.
-According to the Texas Department of Insurance, more than half of homes flooded by Hurricane Harvey were outside designated flood zones.
-Just one inch of water in your home can cost tens of thousands of dollars in damages to your home so the average flood policy that runs less than $700 is a no-brainer for most Houstonians.
-The team at TGS Insurance is prepared to help you find the coverage you need at a price that doesn’t break your budget.
+According to the Texas Department of Insurance, more than half of the homes flooded by Hurricane Harvey were outside designated flood zones.
+Just one inch of water in your home can cost tens of thousands of dollars in damages to your home, so the average flood policy that runs less than $700 is a no-brainer for most Houstonians.
+The team at TGS Insurance is ready to help you find the coverage you need at a price that doesn’t break your budget.
 Peace of mind is only a click away.